epwalsh/obsidian.nvim/README.md

   -- Optional, set the YAML parser to use.
 The valid options are:
   --  * "native" - uses a pure Lua parser that's fast but not very robust.
-  --  * "yq" - uses the command-line tool yq (https://github.com/mikefarah/yq), which is much more robust --    but needs to be installed separately.
+  --  * "yq" - uses the command-line tool yq (https://github.com/mikefarah/yq), which is more robust --    but slower and needs to be installed separately. yaml_parser = "native",
-  -- If left 'nil', Obsidian.nvim will use yq if it's installed, otherwise native. yaml_parser = nil,
 }
 ```